Gérard Depardieu: Early life

-Gérard Xavier Marcel Depardieu was born on 27 December 1948 in Châteauroux, Indre, France, to a working-class family.
+Gérard Xavier Marcel Depardieu was born on 27 December 1948 in Châteauroux, Indre, France, to a working-class, low-income family.
 He is the third of six children of Anne Jeanne Josèphe (née Marillier), a stay-at-home mother known as "La Lilette", and René Maxime Lionel Depardieu (better known in his neighborhood as "Dédé" because he could write only two letters), a metal worker and volunteer fireman.
-Not wishing to have a child at the time, Depardieu's mother tried unsuccessfully to abort him.
+Not wishing to have another child at the time, Depardieu's mother tried unsuccessfully to abort him.

 Depardieu grew up in poverty in a two-room apartment at 39 rue du Maréchal-Joffre, Châteauroux, with his five siblings.
 His mother was not very affectionate, and sometimes violent to her children.
-His father, who suffered from a severe alcohol addiction, was often absent from home.
-Depardieu helped his mother when she was in labour with his younger brothers and sisters.
+His father, who struggled with a severe alcohol addiction, was often absent from home.
+Depardieu helped his mother when she was in labor with his younger brothers and sisters.
 His family eventually nicknamed him "Pétard" or "Pétarou", because of the habit he had acquired of breaking wind incessantly.
-Depardieu's parents were both born in 1923; Anne died of a heart attack in 1988 and René, who suffered from cirrhosis, died two months after her.
+Depardieu's parents were both born in 1923; Anne died of a heart attack in 1988; René, who suffered from cirrhosis, died two months after her.

 Depardieu spent more time on the streets than in school, leaving at the age of 13.
-Practically illiterate and half stammering, he learned to read only later.
-In his 2014 autobiography, Depardieu revealed that he had prostituted himself as a child, starting when he was 10 years old and could already pass as 15.
+Practically illiterate and struggling with a stutter, he learned to read only later.
+In his 2014 autobiography, Ça s'est fait comme ça, Depardieu revealed that he had prostituted himself as a child, starting when he was 10 years old and could already pass as 15.
 He would sometimes rob his clients.
 He was later employed at a printworks, and took part in boxing matches in his spare time.
 He also supported himself by working as a beach attendant during summers.

-During his difficult adolescence, he turned to theft and smuggling all kinds of goods, notably cigarettes and alcohol, to the G.I.s at the large American air base of Châteauroux-Déols.
-He also acted as a bodyguard for two prostitutes who came down from Paris on the G.I.s' payday.
-Depardieu later credited those two women with teaching him sex.
-In a 2005 interview, he said that he was arrested several times and put on probation at one point, but never went to prison; in his autobiography, he said that at the age of 16, he had gone to prison for three months for car theft.
-In 1968, Depardieu's childhood best friend Jacky Merveille, also a hoodlum from Châteauroux, died in a car accident.
-This prompted Depardieu, who had already moved to Paris at that time, to consider his future and to try and do something with his life.
+During his difficult adolescence, Depardieu turned to theft and smuggling, selling goods like cigarettes and alcohol to the G.I.s at the large American air base of Châteauroux-Déols.
+He also acted as a bodyguard for two prostitutes who traveled down from Paris on the G.I.s' payday.
+Depardieu later credited those two women with teaching him about sex.
+In a 2005 interview, he stated that he was arrested multiple times and put on probation at one point, but never went to prison.
+He contradicted this in his 2014 autobiography, revealing that he had served three months for car theft at age 16.
+In 1968, Depardieu's childhood best friend and fellow Châteauroux hoodlum, Jacky Merveille, died in a car accident.
+This prompted Depardieu—who had relocated to Paris by that time—to reconsider his future and make something of his life.